nexiality/documentation/commands/desktop/assertDisabled(name).md

 ---
-title: desktop &raquo; assertDisabled(name)
+title: assertDisabled(name)
 parent: desktop
 tags: command desktop
 comments: true
 ---

 ### Description
-- This command asserts that the desktop element specified by `name` is currently disabled (i.e. not ready for interaction)
+- This command asserts that the desktop element specified by `name` is currently disabled (i.e. not ready for interaction).

 ### Parameter
 - **name** -  the name associated to the target desktop component.

 ### Example